 Still have questions about KEEP?
 Check out these frequently asked questions.

 The Kenyon Educational Enrichment Program is a selective 4-year scholarship program aimed at recruiting, retaining, and insuring the success of underrepresented students of color and first-generation college students.
-The program equips participants with skills for Kenyon classes, acclimates them to the campus, and fosters friendships between program participants as they explore Ohio on weekends.
-The ultimate goal is to create future leaders in the classroom, as well as on campus.
-Should you be selected, your peers will come from diverse ethnic, racial, socioeconomic, cultural and geographical backgrounds.
-They will possess strong academic abilities and share a desire to see one another succeed.
+The program equips participants with skills for the rigor of Kenyon courses, acclimates them to the campus, and fosters friendships between program participants as they explore Ohio on weekends.
+The ultimate goal is to create future leaders within and outside the classroom.
+Students who are selected come from diverse ethnic, racial, socioeconomic, cultural and geographical backgrounds.
+They possess strong academic abilities and share a passion for social justice.

-Scholars may only participate in the KEEP Summer Experience during the summer between their high school graduation and Kenyon matriculation.
+Scholars may only participate in the KEEP summer experience during the summer between their high school graduation and Kenyon matriculation.

 If you live outside of Ohio, KEEP will cover the cost of airfare to and from Kenyon.
 If you live in Ohio but still need help getting to campus, KEEP will either reimburse the mileage for the person who drives you or will help you arrange it directly.
 Upon being admitted to KEEP, you will receive information from the KEEP director on transportation, a packing list, orientation, medical forms and the summer schedule.